-- Objectives of the plan; - Roles and responsibilities for carrying out the plan; - Identification of key wildfire risks and risk drivers; - Description of wildfire prevention, mitigation, and response strategies and programs; - Metrics for evaluating the performance of the plan and identifying areas for improvement; - Review and validation of the plan; and - Timelines.
+- Objectives of the plan; - Roles and responsibilities for carrying out the plan; - Identification of key wildfire risks and risk drivers; - Description of wildfire prevention, mitigation, and response strategies and programs; - Metrics for evaluating the performance of the plan and identifying areas for improvement; - Review and validation of the plan; and

+• Timelines.

 Requirement Statutory Language Location in WMP Persons PUC § 8387(b)(2)(A): An accounting of the responsibilities of persons Section III Responsible responsible for executing the plan.
 Page 5 Objectives of PUC § 8387(b)(2)(B): The objectives of the wildfire mitigation plan.
-Section II the Plan Page: 4 Preventive Strategies PUC § 8387(b)(2)(C): A description of the preventive strategies and programs to be adopted by the local publicly owned electric utility or electrical cooperative to minimize the risk of its electrical lines and equipment causing catastrophic wildfires, including consideration of dynamic climate change risks.
-Section V Page 11 Evaluation Metrics PUC § 8387(b)(2)(D): A description of the metrics the local publicly owned electric utility or electrical cooperative plans to use to Impact of Metrics PUC § 8387(b)(2)(E): A discussion of how the application of previously identified metrics to previous wildfire mitigation plan performances has informed the wildfire mitigation plan.
+Section II the Plan Page: 4 Preventive Strategies PUC § 8387(b)(2)(C): A description of the preventive strategies and programs to be adopted by the local publicly owned electric utility or electrical cooperative to minimize the risk of its electrical lines are equipment causing catastrophic wildfires, including consideration of dynamic climate change risks.
+Section V Page 11 Evaluation Metrics PUC § 8387(b)(2)(D): A description of the metrics the local publicly owned electric utility or electrical cooperative plans to use to evaluate the wildfire mitigation plan's performance and the assumptions that underlie the use of those metrics.
+Section VI Page 15 Impact of Metrics PUC § 8387(b)(2)(E): A discussion of how the application of previously identified metrics to previous wildfire mitigation plan performances has informed the wildfire mitigation plan.
 Section VI Page 15 Deenergization Protocols PUC § 8387(b)(2)(F): Protocols for disabling reclosers and deenergizing portions of the electrical distribution system that consider the associated impacts on public safety, as well as protocols related to mitigating the public safety impacts of those protocols, including impacts on critical first responders and on health and communication infrastructure.
 Section V Page 13 Customer Notification Procedures PUC § 8387(b)(2)(G): Appropriate and feasible procedures for notifying a customer who may be impacted by the deenergizing of electrical lines.
 The procedures shall consider the need to notify, as a priority, critical first responders, health care facilities, and operators of telecommunications infrastructure.
-Section V Page 13 Vegetation PUC § 8387(b)(2)(H): Plans for vegetation management.
-Section V Management Page 11 Inspections PUC § 8387(b)(2)(I): Plans for inspections of the local publicly owned electric utility's or electrical cooperative's electrical infrastructure.
-Section V Page 12
+Section V Page 13 Vegetation Management PUC § 8387(b)(2)(I): Plans for vegetation management.
+PUC § 8387(b)(2)(I): Plans for inspections of the local publicly owned Section V Page 11 Section V Inspections electric utility's or electrical cooperative's electrical infrastructure.
+Page 12